nventive/BiometryService/README.md

 ### ValidateIdentity

 This method helps to authenticate the user by returning an Enum `BiometryResult`.

 `_biometryService.ValidateIdentity(ct);`

 ### Encrypt

 The follow method do specific actions according to the platorm targeted.

 `await _biometryService.Encrypt(ct, "Key", "StringToEnrypt");`

-- IOS
+#### iOS

-The `SecKeyChain` will be used to store a string linked to a key.
-IOS is in charge of securing the data with biometric Authentication during the process.
+The `SecKeyChain` will be used to store a string linked to a key. iOS is in charge of securing the data with biometric Authentication during the process.
 In case of error, `SecurityException` is thrown.

-- Android
+#### Android

 A new `CryptoObject` from `AndroidX.Biometric` is created with a key as a parameter.
 Then the data will be encrypted and presented to the `biometricPrompt` manager.
 The final step will encode the data in base64 and store it in App with the shared preferences.